12 famous philanthropists

 Politician, author and now one of the country’s biggest philanthropists, Michael Bloomberg is the eleventh richest person in the world.
 He uses this wealth in a way that is in line with his life’s work – by helping to improve city governments around the world.
 In 2018 alone, Bloomberg donated $767 million, and has pledged $1.8 billion to his alma mater Johns Hopkins University which will be paid out this year.
 Bloomberg is the perfect example of a famous philanthropist who clearly understands that living a fulfilling life is only possible when you contribute beyond yourself.

-It’s nearly impossible to make a list of the biggest philanthropists without including Jeff Bezos, the founder and CEO of Amazon.
+It’s nearly impossible to make a list of the biggest philanthropists without including Jeff Bezos, the founder and former CEO of Amazon.
 His ability to turn situations to his advantage and build what is arguably the most disruptive business in history has given him immense opportunities to affect change.

 The richest man in the world, Bezos has been criticized for his lack of charitable giving in the past and has taken that to heart.
 In 2018, he became a top philanthropist by giving over $2 billion through his Bezos Day One Fund, mostly to nonprofits that help homeless families.
 He’s also in the process of creating nonprofit preschools in low-income communities.
 The son of a Cuban immigrant, Bezos has successfully connected a cause to his charitable giving, an important step for anyone who really wants to get the most out of giving back.